agrawalkhushi643/Deplink/readme.md

 Contributing
 ------------

 Thank you for considering contributing!
-If you would like to fix a bug or propose a new feature, you can submit a Pull Request.
-More details you can find in [contributing guidelines](contributing.md).
+If you would like to fix a bug or propose a new feature, you can submit a Pull Request..

 License
 -------